awslabs/amazon-kinesis-client/docs/lease-lifecycle.md

 The maximum number of leases to steal on each loop is configured via [maxLeasesToStealAtOneTime][max-leases-to-steal-config].

 Customers should consider the following trade-offs when configuring the lease-taking cadence:
-1. `LeaseRefresher` invokes a DDB `scan` against the lease table which has a cost proportional to the number of leases.
+1. `LeaseRefresher` invokes a DynamoDB `scan` against the lease table which has a cost proportional to the number of leases.
-1. Frequent balancing may cause high lease turn-over which incurs DDB `write` costs, and potentially redundant work for stolen leases.
+1. Frequent balancing may cause high lease turn-over which incurs DynamoDB `write` costs, and potentially redundant work for stolen leases.
 1. Low `maxLeasesToStealAtOneTime` may increase the time to fully (re)assign leases after an impactful event (e.g., deployment, host failure).

 # Additional Reading